Attention on Weak Ties in Social and Communication Networks: Related Work

 Motivated by Granovetter's work, many empirical studies explored the role of weak ties in social networks mostly by surveys or interviews, and found support for the weak tie hypothesis~\cite{friedkin1980test,lin1981social,granovetter1983,Brown:1987kx,nelson1989strength,levin2004strength}.
 Brown and Reingen~\cite{Brown:1987kx} found an important bridging function of weak ties in word-of-month referral behavior, allowing information to travel from one distinct subgroup of referral actors to another.
 Levin and Cross~\cite{levin2004strength} investigated dyadic social ties in transferring useful knowledge.
 They found that strong ties lead to the reception of useful knowledge more than weak ties, but weak ties benefit knowledge transmission when the trustworthiness is controlled.
 Gilbert and Karahalios~\cite{gilbert2009predict} tested several dimensions of tie strength on social media and revealed that both intensity of communication and intimate language are strong indicators of relationship closeness.
 Strong ties are also believed to provide greater emotional support~\cite{haythornthwaite,wellman1990different} and to be more influential~\cite{Brown:1987kx,bakshy2012role,bond2012nature}, while weak ties provide novel information and connect us to opportunities outside our immediate circles~\cite{Granovetter,putnam2001bowling,burt2009structural}.

 Advances in technology have lowered the cost of communication, information production and consumption, and social link formation, creating unprecedented opportunities to study social interactions through massive digital traces~\cite{lazer2009,Vespignani2009}.
 However, only a handful of studies have leveraged recently available large-scale data to explore the weak tie hypothesis.
 Onnela et~al.~\cite{JP2007pnas} analyzed a mobile call network and showed that individuals in clusters tend to communicate more, while weak ties, acting as bridges between clusters, have less traffic.
 Bakshy et~al.~\cite{bakshy2012role} found that on Facebook, strong ties are individually more influential in propagating information (external URLs) compared to weak ties.
 However, the greater number of weak ties collectively contribute to a larger influence in aggregate~\cite{Demeo2014_Facebook}.
-Weak ties also play a dominant role in slowing down information spreading in temporal networks, due to their special topological bottleneck position and limited communication frequencies~\cite{karsai2011small,Miritello2011,karsai2014time}.
+Weak ties also play a dominant role in slowing down information spreading in temporal networks, due to their special topological bottleneck position and limited communication frequencies~\cite{karsai2011small,Miritello2011,karsai13-1,ubaldi2015asymptotic}.
+The presence of strong and weak ties has been recently linked also to the opposite effect.
+In fact, the concentration of interactions between strong ties facilitates classes of contagion processes characterized by endemic states such as Susceptible-Infected-Susceptible (SIS) processes~\cite{sun2015contrasting}.

 The body of empirical work referenced above includes both small experiments conducted in controlled settings and ``big data'' approaches.
 As an introduction to the work presented here, it is important to stress the different advantages that these two approaches bring to the study of weak and strong ties.
 Big data approaches have obviously the advantage of scale, and, often, of addressing questions in the wild.
 Their major weakness is that they provide much less control on the nature of specific social ties and of information exchanged.
 Here we try to overcome this limitation by adopting attention as a proxy for the importance of the information exchanged and as a tool to infer the nature of a tie.